Full Sail Partners Blog

 Financial Analysis Report

-The financial analysis report (Analysis/GL Reconciliation/File Reconciliation Report) provides a big picture of the general from the standpoint of the firm’s income statement and balance sheet vs. the supporting sub-ledger reports.
-Deltek Vantagepoint has implicit entries that happen automatically in transactions based on configurations as well as explicit entries which occur by user entry in the transactions.
+The File Reconciliation Report (Utilities/Analysis/GL Reconciliation/File Reconciliation Report) provides a big picture of the general ledger from the standpoint of the firm’s income statement and balance sheet vs. the supporting sub-ledger reports.
+Deltek Vantagepoint has implicit entries that happen automatically in transactions based on configurations as well as explicit entries that occur by user entry in the transactions.

-For example, when entering an AP voucher, the user selects the expense account (explicit entry) for the voucher but does not select the Accounts Payable account (implicit entry) – the Accounts Payable account is captured in the AP Liability code (which is set Settings/Cash Management/Accounts Payable/Liability Accounts).
+For example, when entering an AP (Accounts Payable) voucher, the user selects the expense account (explicit entry) for the voucher but does not select the Accounts Payable account (implicit entry) – the Accounts Payable account is captured in the AP Liability code (which is set Settings/Cash Management/Accounts Payable/Liability Accounts).

-The areas covered in the Financial Analysis are:
+The areas covered in the File Reconciliation Report are:

-- Accounts Receivable Accounts (Set in Settings/Billing/Accounts Receivable) = Open Accounts Receivable (My Stuff/Reporting/AR Aged)
+- Accounts Receivable: Accounts (Set in Settings/Billing/Accounts Receivable) = Open Accounts Receivable (My Stuff/Reporting/AR Aged)

-- Unbilled Revenue Accounts (Set in Settings/Accounting/Revenue) = Office Earnings Report or Project Earnings Report (My Stuff/Reporting/Office Earnings or Project Earnings)
+- Unbilled Revenue: Accounts (Set in Settings/Accounting/Revenue) = Office Earnings Report or Project Earnings Report (My Stuff/Reporting/Office Earnings or Project Earnings)

-The reports listed above can be run to verify the balances on the sub-ledger, and the Financial Analysis Report will provide a professional services firm with a quick snapshot to know if there is a problem immediately.
+The reports listed above can be run to verify the balances of the sub-ledger, and the File Reconciliation Report will provide a professional services firm with a quick snapshot to know if there is a problem immediately.
 It is recommended to review this report as part of month-end processing, although it can be reviewed at any time during the month.

-Upon viewing this report for the first time, looking for the differences in AR, AP, revenue, and unbilled of when the out of balance initially began is the first step.
-There are several reasons an out of balance can occur - for example, making a journal entry directly to a GL account that is linked to an AP Liability Code.
-Once red-flagged by this report, working with a knowledgeable system consultant to determine which entries caused the out of balances and learning how to correct them is advisable.
+Upon viewing this report for the first time, looking for the differences in AR (Accounts Receivable), AP (Accounts Payable), Revenue, and Unbilled and when the out-of-balance initially began is the first step.
+There are several reasons an out-of-balance can occur - for example, making a journal entry directly to a GL account that is linked to an AP Liability Code.
+Once red-flagged by this report, working with a knowledgeable system consultant to determine which entries caused the out-of-balances and learning how to correct them is advisable.

 Bank Reconciliation

 Another critical month-end activity is reconciling the bank account.
-However, with phishing and echeck technology, it is recommended that bank reconciliations be performed at the very least weekly, if not daily.
+Depending on your financial department structure, you could choose to use the Bank Reconciliation tool more frequently than waiting until the month-end.
+If you do not have systems in place to prevent fraud in your bank accounts, it may be beneficial to review and use this tool weekly or daily.
 Vantagepoint allows a professional services firm to create ‘Bank Codes’ for every bank account used by the firm.
 Each ‘Bank Code’ is linked to a single general ledger account number to track and report transactions for the bank code.

 The bank reconciliation process allows for the user to ‘clear’ transactions as they ‘clear’ in the bank.
-The transactions that show in the bank reconciliation are only those that are entered via a cash transaction type (Cash Receipt, AP Disbursement, Cash Disbursement, AP Vouchers, AP Payment Processing or Expense Payment Processing).
+The transactions in the bank reconciliation are only those entered via a cash transaction type (Cash Receipt, AP Disbursement, Cash Disbursement, AP Vouchers, AP Payment Processing, or Expense Payment Processing).
 The reviewer will know if the transaction type is a ‘cash’ transaction type as they will be asked for a ‘bank code.’

 Any transaction entered against a General Ledger account that is linked to a Bank Account code that is not a cash transaction, for example, a journal entry, will not be available in the Bank Reconciliation feature and could cause a difference from the reconciled bank balance to the general ledger account balance if not added to the misc. tab of the bank rec.